Mobile and Web App Development Company

 Creole Studios is a young web and mobile application development company.
-With registered offices in India & Singapore, our business alliances are operational in the different parts of United States, United Kingdom, Australia and other asian countires as well.
+With registered offices in India, Singapore, Canada & Hong Kong, our business alliances are operational in the different parts of United States, United Kingdom, Australia and other asian countires as well.
 We build mobile apps in iOS & Android platforms, and web apps & cloud apps in a variety of modern web technologies.
 For our global clients, we are a one-stop shop for all things related to creating modern-day software products.
 Right from conceptualizing the idea of the project to its deployment, servicing & upgrading - everything is taken care of at our studio.
 This leaves you with a lot of time to plan the execution strategy, lay out the groundwork for business development and set up the marketing campaigns.
 We work hard and break our backs to create products that we believe in, products that help people, products that outlive us.

 As a team, we are a very quirky & diverse bunch of folks.
 We belong to different disciplines of education and work and we have a set of heroes like Steve Jobs, Muhammad Ali, Marie Curie, Ayrton Senna, Saul Bass, Andy Warhol, that we look up to.
 But what unites us all as a team is our unwavering set of principles that allow us to create everything with a deep sense of conviction.
 Thus, growing this team and flourishing the studio has been a labour of love.
 As the team size increased, we wanted the same original vibe to be carried forward in the team and so far everything is going pretty much as planned on that paper napkin in Starbucks cafe (oh yes, we too have that clichéd startup story).